Skip to main content

 Main Characteristics

 Remoras are slender fish related to jacks.
-They're also called suckerfish and behave like "stowaways": They attach to marine animals such as sharks, manta rays and turtles.
+They're also known as suckerfish, because they exhibit a behavior similar to "stowaways" by attaching themselves to marine animals like sharks, rays, and turtles.

 Remora Remora - Photo: Shane Gross/Shutterstock